StevePro7/PlatformerSMS/README.md

 Warner the Explorer
 https://yhoo.it/2HdDJfu

+05/03/2019
+Did animation sprite test this morning with ROM banking and seems that the min-max is 256-447 i.e. for my 12x tile sprites [3x4] the max would be 448-12 = 436.

 04/03/2019
 Rough gestimate at the sprite tile loading
 Assume there are 256 available sprite tiles then could do the following: